BitMaker-hub/NerdMiner_v2/README.md

 ### Donations/Project contributions
 If you would like to contribute and help dev team with this project you can send a donation to the following LN address ⚡teamnerdminer@getalby.com⚡ or using one of the affiliate links above.

+If you want to order a fully assembled Nerdminer you can contribute to my job at [bitronics.store](https://bitronics.store).

 Enjoy